dappcenter/relayer-proto/README.md

 [![CircleCI](https://circleci.com/gh/kinesis-exchange/relayer/tree/master.svg?style=svg&circle-token=e939c1cbff879d7a083bea569a22d0ed8691e662)](https://circleci.com/gh/kinesis-exchange/relayer/tree/master)

+### Before you begin

+You will need to install [docker](https://www.docker.com/) for our setup.

 #### Getting started

 Install NVM and run `nvm install 8` to pick up the latest LTS version of node (we will be upgrading to 10 in the future)

 After nvm is installed, use `nvm use` to switch to the current node version for this project.

-Install dependencies w/ `npm i` and then build the project with `npm run build`.
-The former command will initialize the protocol buffers for LND and Relayer as well as run tests against the project to make sure everything is setup properly
+Install dependencies w/ `npm i` (this will automatically rebuild binaries w/ `npm rebuild`).

+Next, 'build' the project with `npm run build`.
+This command will initialize the protocol buffers for LND and Relayer as well as run tests against the project to make sure everything is setup properly

-After all of these steps!
-You can finally run `docker-compose up -d`
+After all of these steps, you can finally run `docker-compose up -d`

+NOTE: Docker will try to bind to ports 27017/28492 on your host/local machine.
+These are ports for mongo/relayer respectively.

+NOTE: We only expose the mongo port so you can attach a GUI to it like [Mongo Compass Community](https://www.mongodb.com/download-center#compass)

-### Development
+### Commands

-You will need to install [docker](https://www.docker.com/) for our setup.

 - To view logs you can use `docker-compose logs <container_name> --follow`
 - To run tests, use `npm test`
+- To start containers `docker-compose up -d`
+- To stop containers `docker-compose down`

 ##### Ports that are exposed to the host (through docker)